Bogdanp/anom-py/docs/source/quickstart.rst

 ^^^^^^^^^^^^^^^^^^^^

 |prop_String| and |prop_Text| properties have an ``encoding`` option
-which controls how their values should be encoded/decoded before storing/loading them to/from Datastore.
+which controls which codec to use when {en,de}coding values.

 The default ``encoding`` is ``utf-8``.